Tepache, Sonora: Tourism

 El Pantano (The Swamp) is another area visited by residents and visitors.
 It is a swampy area located in the mountains about 8 kilometers from the town.
 Here, a spring of water rises up from deep underground, creating an area of mud and quicksand.

-Popular Festivities
+Culture

 On October 15 the patron saint festival of Saint Teresa of Ávila is celebrated, with dances, fireworks, music, dances and a popular fair.

 Government

 Characterization of the municipal government

 The City Council consists of a municipal president, a trustee, three general aldermen, and two aldermen providing proportional representation of the population.